gr2m/octokit-oauth-app-now-example/README.md

 Create two OAuth GitHub Apps, one for production and one for local development: https://github.com/settings/applications/new

-The one for production needs to set `Authorization callback URL` to your apps URL: `https://<your app name>.now.sh/api/github/oauth/login`.
-Then one for local development needs to set it to `http://localhost:3000/api/github/oauth/callback`
+The one for production needs to set `Authorization callback URL` to your apps URL: `https://<your app name>.now.sh`.
+Then one for local development needs to set it to `http://localhost:3000`

 Set the `octokit-oauth-app-client-id` and `octokit-oauth-app-client-secret` secrets using the `now` CLI